dstrohmaier/dstrohmaier.github.io/mphil_proposals/index.md

 **Supervisors:** David Strohmaier and Paula Buttery

-Predicting lexical complexity, that is predicting how difficult a word token is to produce or understand, is a well-established NLP task with many practical applications.
-Currently, the task is often approached with pre-trained language models, such as BERT.
+In education technology we often need to predict the complexity of a word token.
+Currently, the task of lexical complexity prediction is often approached with pre-trained language models, such as BERT.
 In this project, you will build such a lexical complexity prediction model and adapt it to a different application: prediction the diachronic lexical complexity in learner data.

 Over the course of acquiring a new language, the grasp of learners on new concepts increases.
 It stands to reason, that a learners early uses of a content word might be less complex than their later uses, corresponding to the learners progress.
 Using your own lexical complexity prediction system, you will be able to track their development and evaluate this hypothesis.
 Generally, applying complexity prediction to diachronic learner data opens multiple application-oriented directions of research, which you can explore.